The Department of Residence Life strives to provide a seamless and pain-free move-in process for students and their families during Move-In time.

 - Apartment and Townhouse parking

-- Students living in one of our Apartments or Townhouses can proceed directly to the long-term residential parking lot nearest their building and unload from there.
+- Students living in one of our Apartments or Townhouses can proceed directly to the long-term residential parking lot nearest their building and unload from there after checking in and receiving their keys.
 There is no need for them to wait in an additional line after completing the check in process.

 - Inventories & Keys – At check-in, students will receive their Keys and instructions on how to complete a Room Inventory.

 - The Room Inventory is a standardized form that denotes the current state of the room.
 All students are required to complete an inventory of their space within 72 hours after checking in.
-These forms are fillable PDFs that will be emailed to students with the expectation they complete it within 72 hours after checking in.
-After the 72 hours period residents may be held responsible for any discrepancies during check-out.
+Students will receive instructions on how to complete the forms when they check in.
+After the 72-hour period, residents may be held responsible for any discrepancies during check-out.

 - In the Residence Halls, students will typically receive a room key and a mailbox key.
 In the Apartments and Townhouses, residents receive a third key that opens the front door of their unit.